The Web address of this article is http://sfhelp.org/cx/apps/addicted.htm

 do what you say you'll do so I can

-maintain my trust and re-spect in you."
+regain my trust and respect in you."

-If you
+__ 6)If you

 observe other people responding to an addict